ABRG-Models/morphologica/README.install.mac.md

 #### glm

-The softmats code requires the OpenGL math library GLM.
+The optional softmats code requires the OpenGL math library GLM.
 Can't remember how I got this on a Mac!

 ## Build morphologica on Mac